Connections-Business-Directory/Connections/README.md

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)

+= 8.19.1 05/09/2018 =
+* BUG: If link title is blank, use the link URL.
+* BUG: Add the address property to cnLink for backwards compatibility.

 = 8.19 05/02/2018 =
 * NEW: Introduce the `cn_customizer_image_options` filter.
 * NEW: Introduce `cnEntry_Links()` and `cnLink()`.